-- Reentry and successful completion of NRS104, (lecture, skills and clinical). - Reentry and successful audit of NRS104, (lecture, skills and clinical) and completion of all course requirements. - 2.
+- 1. Successful completion of NRS104 (lecture, skills lab, and clinical), NRS108, and NRS155 is required to progress in the program.
+These three courses must be taken concurrently and completed successfully to progress in the program. - All sections of NRS104 (lecture, skills lab, and clinical) course must be taken concurrently and completed successfully in the same semester.
+If any one of these sections is not successfully completed, and the student is eligible for re-entry, all three sections must be retaken. - 2.
 Successful completion of NRS188 (lecture, skills lab, and clinical) is required to progress in the program.
 These three sections of the course are to be taken concurrently and completed successfully in the same semester.
-If any one of the sections of the course are not successfully completed, and the student is eligible for re-entry, all three sections must be re-taken.
+If any one of the sections of the course are not successfully completed, and the student is eligible for re-entry, all three sections must be retaken. - 3.
+Successful completion of NRS105 (lecture, skills lab, and clinical) is required to progress in the program.

-NRS 188 students who are required to take NRS155 must successfully complete NRS188 (lecture, skills lab, and clinical) and NRS155 to progress in the program.
-If NRS155 is not successfully completed, and the student is eligible for re-entry, the student must re-enter and pass the course within one year.
-For re-entry purposes, the student will be charged with a single failure.

-- 3. Successful completion of NRS105 (lecture, skills lab, and clinical) is required to progress in the program.
 All sections of the course must be taken concurrently and completed successfully in the same semester.
-If any one of these sections is not successfully completed, and the student is eligible for re-entry, all three sections must be re-taken. - 4.
+If any one of these sections is not successfully completed, and the student is eligible for re-entry, all three sections must be retaken. - 4.
 Successful completion of NRS201 (lecture, and clinical) is required to progress in the program.
 All sections of the courses must be taken concurrently and completed successfully in the same semester.
-If any one of these sections are not successfully completed, and the student is eligible for re-entry, all sections must be re-taken. - 5.
+If any one of these sections are not successfully completed, and the student is eligible for re-entry, all sections must be retaken. - 5.
 Successful completion of NRS202 (lecture, clinical, preceptorship, NLN Exit exam, and NCLEX-RN review course), and NRS203 is required to progress in the program.
-Upon entry into block four of the program, these two courses must be taken concurrently and completed successfully to complete the program.

-All sections of NRS202 ((lecture, clinical, preceptorship, NLN Exit exam, and NCLEX-RN review course) must be taken concurrently and completed successfully in the same semester.
-If any one of these sections are not successfully completed, and the student is eligible for re-entry, all sections must be re-taken.

-- 6. Students identified by their clinical instructor as needing skills remediation will be required to follow the skills success referral process as defined in Appendix M. - 7.
-Attendance at all class and clinical sessions to meet the objectives of the course. - 8.
-A minimum score of 75 percent in the lecture component (NRS 108 requires a 90%) and a TOTAL score of at least 75% in each clinical laboratory component.
-Based on course requirements, complete standardized tests with required remediation, if necessary. - 9.
-Completion of all written and clinical assignments with a satisfactory grade. - 10.
-Maintenance of a grade of at least "C" in general studies co-requisite courses. - 11.
+Upon entry into block four of the program, these two courses must be taken concurrently. - All sections of NRS202 ((lecture, clinical, preceptorship, Nursing Exit exam, and NCLEX-RN review course) must be taken concurrently and completed successfully in the same semester.
+If any one of these sections are not successfully completed, and the student is eligible for re-entry, all sections must be retaken. - 6.
+Students identified by their clinical instructor as needing skills remediation will be required to follow the skills success referral process as defined in Appendix L. - 7.
+A final grade of at least "C" is required in general studies co-requisite courses. - 8.
 Maintenance of the standards as outlined in the college catalog, PCC Student Handbook, Student Rights and Responsibilities Policy, and the Nursing Program Student Policy Handbook.